9 Best Consignment POS: Feature & Price Breakdown (2026)

 • Barcode Scanner (Optional): For higher volume shops or those with many items, a barcode scanner speeds up checkout.
 Scanners can be handheld wireless units or even just the camera on your tablet/phone (most POS apps have a built-in scan function).

-Other hardware you might consider includes a cash drawer (if accepting cash), and a tablet stand or mount for your device (to present a professional checkout).
+Other hardware you might consider includes a cash drawer and a tablet stand or mount for your device (to present a professional checkout).
 The good news is that unlike older systems that required proprietary hardware, today’s POS solutions let you mix and match off-the-shelf components.

 You can start lean – say, just your phone and a card reader – and later expand to a full cash wrap setup with printer, tablet, and scanner as your store grows.